Bakobiibizo/comx-api/PROGRESS.md

 - Consider adding performance tests
 - Document testing patterns and best practices

+### 2024-12-09

+#### Finalization for Execution
+- All tests are passing successfully.
+- Codebase is ready for deployment and execution.
+- Documentation and test coverage are up-to-date.
+- No known blockers or issues remain.

 ## Current Status

 Core functionality, wallet operations, and caching are fully implemented and thoroughly tested.
 The RPC client is robust with retry mechanisms, timeout handling, and proper error handling.
 Query Map provides a high-level interface with proper validation and caching.
 All tests are passing with good coverage of edge cases.